COVID-19 vaccine availability: Where to find it Sunday - News Break

 COVID-19 vaccine availability: Where to find it Sunday

-(POMPANO BEACH, FL) Supplies of the COVID-19 vaccine are increasing nationwide, and multiple locations in Pompano Beach have it on hand, according to an online database.
+(TALLAHASSEE, FL) The COVID-19 vaccine rollout is moving ahead nationwide, and multiple locations in Tallahassee have it on hand, according to an online database.

 On April 3, the Biden administration moved up its timeline for eligibility, in an attempt to clear up confusion generated by state rollout plans: All Americans are eligible for the vaccine as of April 19.